davarravad/UserCakeContactUs/README.md

 # UserCakeContactUs
 Simple Contact Us Script for UserCake 2.0.2

-The Contact Us Script allows visitors and members to submit contact request.
+The Contact Us Script allows members to submit contact request.
 Administrators can also view all the submitted content.

 Visitors can supply the following information: